githubcatw/gpt-5-coding-examples/README.md

+This is a last-minute leak (though I guess this will be more of a teaser then) of GPT-5's coding capabilities from OpenAI.
+I tried to fix the site, but it's still a bit broken.

+To view a demo, open the frame in a new tab and add `gpt-5-coding-examples/` after `githubcatw.github.io/`.

+As I'm writing this GPT-5 will be officially announced in around 8 minutes.

 # GPT-5 Coding Examples

 This repository contains a curated collection of demo applications **generated entirely in a single [GPT-5](https://platform.openai.com/docs/models/gpt-5) prompt**, without writing any code by hand.